shah21/Streetfood/README.md

 ![Build Status][status-icon]

-Streetfood is a food deliver.
+Streetfood is a food delivery application with basic features of a e-commerce site.
+It has features like authentication,food lists, cart, orders, payment and checkout etc.
+This project built when my early stage of node js learning. if you have suggestions then you can make changes through pull requests.

 ![](header.png)